forcedotcom/sfdx-core/CONTRIBUTING.md

 1. Write appropriate tests for your changes.
 Try to achieve at least 95% code coverage on any new code.
 No pull request will be accepted without unit tests.
 1. Sign CLA (see [CLA](#cla) below).
 1. Send us a pull request when you are done.
-We'll review your code, suggest any needed changes, and merge it in.f
+We'll review your code, suggest any needed changes, and merge it in.

 ### CLA